labex-labs/open-source-labs/python/break-the-ice-with-python/challenge-ascii-to-utf-8/step1.md

 ## Example

-The following words is given as input to the program:
+If the following words is given as input to the program:

 ```bash
 python